Mayur1009/cleanTS/README.md

 Package Documentation can be found at
 <https://mayur1009.github.io/cleanTS/>.

-This project is a part of [Google Summer of Code 2021](https://summerofcode.withgoogle.com/projects/#4626948166254592).
+This project was a part of [Google Summer of Code 2021](https://summerofcode.withgoogle.com/projects/#4626948166254592).

 ## Installation